UnquietSugar/e-shop/README.md

 Installs all needed packages for this project.

-### `npm i json-server`

-Installs package which mocks backend api.
-Without it app will not work.

 ### `npm run my-server`

-Runs server on port 3001.
+Runs json-server on port 3001.
+Server needs to be running in order to access all features of the app.

 ### `npm start`